 Hip & Elbow Dysplasia

-Dysplasia can most commonly be seen in two distinct groups of the dogs.
+Dysplasia can most commonly be seen in two distinct groups of dogs.
 Puppies between the ages of four and twelve months, as we just discussed, and senior dogs who suffer from chronic joint diseases.
 Nutrition isn’t the only factor that can cause Dysplasia in Younger dogs.
-Other factors such as partial dislocation of the hips, small fractures or injuries from excessive exercise and playfighting can occur.

 Fleas, Ticks, and Mites can also be a persistent nuisance and aggravators of sensitive skin, especially for those who live in more rural surroundings.
 These pests can be combated by medication or by thoroughly grooming your dog, but as many of us are all too aware, it is a constant battle.